Court-Pencil/Game-Trivia/README.md

 The website is now live at https://court-pencil.github.io/Game-Trivia/.

-Any changes required to the website, they can be made, committed and pushed to GitHub.
+Any changes required to the website can be made, committed, and pushed to GitHub.

 ### Redeploying After Changes